 Understand the Different Types of Table Saws

 Before you make a purchase, you should understand that there are three different categories of table saws on the market.

 Cabinet table saws are designed for woodworkers, carpenters or DIY hobbyists who need powerful cutting capabilities to complete woodworking projects.
-They are designed to be large and heavy with a heavy-duty fence, three or more horsepower motors for adequate power, and durable cast-iron parts.
+They are designed to be large and heavy with a wood privacy fence, three or more horsepower motors for adequate power, and durable cast-iron parts.
 Due to their weight, they aren’t portable and are designed for in-shop use.

 Contractor table saws are designed for portability and use on job sites.
 They come with a 3-4 horsepower motor, a lighter duty fence, lighter-weight construction and no cabinet.
 They don’t require too much space in a shop, so they are great for your home DIY woodworking projects even if you don’t have a permanent workspace set up.
 However, if the saws are moved around a lot, tuning can be a problem.

 Hybrid saws have features of both contractor and cabinet saws.
 The motor is pretty much the same size as that of contractor saws.
 They come with a partial cabinet that contains the motor and also helps with noise reduction and dust collection.
 They can be tuned to achieve a high level of accuracy, yet are small and lightweight enough to be moved around in the shop.